A Closer Look

 About the Sculpture

 Spiral Jetty is in the Great Salt Lake in Utah.
-It is made of 6,650 tons of black basalt rock and earth and is 1,500 feet long - so big that it can be seen from outer space.
+It is made of 6,650 tons of black basalt rock and earth and is 1,500 feet long.
 It took two dump trucks, a tractor and a large front loader to move all the rocks.
 When Smithson built the sculpture the elevation of the lake was 4,195 feet.
 Then the lake rose and for years Spiral Jetty was hard to see.
 Since 1999 the water level has gone down and this famous sculpture has slowly reemerged.
 Now it is completely exposed and the rocks are encrusted with white salt crystals that look like snow.

 About the Artist